Supporting Policy

 Across Teagasc, we conduct coherent and objective research to provide the evidence base necessary for the development, implementation and evaluation of agricultural policy at national and European levels.
 To do so, we conduct studies both ex ante and ex post with various methods including scenario analysis, modelling, observational studies and qualitative investigation.
 Our methodogies combine bottom-up and top-down approaches based on survey data, farm accountancy or census data, spatial information, in-depth interviews and focus groups.

-- Develop life cycle assessment models for all farming enterprises.
+- Development of life cycle assessment models for all farming enterprises.

-- Develop tools for the assessment and monitoring of biodiversity on farms.
+- Development of tools for the assessment and monitoring of biodiversity on farms.

 - The development of Marginal Abatement Cost Curves (MACC), which have informed DAFM’s AgClimatise strategy.